-- " Meat must be replaced with vegetables, beans, pulses, eggs, and other non-meat proteins such as nuts or mycoprotein. - " Cheese can be used as a garnish (for example on top of spaghetti bolognaise), but must not be the main ingredient used to replace meat. - " Keep a record of which dishes include vegetables in place of meat and use this along with menus and recipes to demonstrate that you meet this standard.
+- " Meat must be replaced with vegetables, beans, pulses, eggs, and other non-meat proteins such as nuts or mycoprotein. - not be the main ingredient used to replace meat. - " Keep a record of which dishes include vegetables in place of meat and use this along with menus and recipes to demonstrate that you meet this standard.